ramblingsofadev/docs/sessions.md

 <h2 id="using-sessions-in-controllers">Using Sessions in Controllers</h2>

-To use sessions in your controllers, simply inject it into the controller's constructor along with a type hint:
+To use sessions in your controllers, simply inject it into the controller's constructor:

 ```php
 namespace App\Authentication\Api\Controllers;